Approximating the Stationary Probability of a Single State in a Markov chain: Basic Algorithm and Main Results

 This algorithm is simple to implement and is easy to parallelize.
-It requires only $O(|J|)$ space to keep track of the visits to each node in $J$, and a constant amount of space to keep track of the state of the random walk sample, and running totals such as $\hat{p}^{(t)}$ and $\hat{T}_i^{(t)}$.
+It requires only $O(|J|)$ space to keep track of the visits to each state in $J$, and a constant amount of space to keep track of the state of the random walk sample, and running totals such as $\hat{p}^{(k)}$ and $\hat{T}_i^{(k)}$.
 For each random walk step, the computer only needs to fetch the local neighborhood of the current state, which is upper bounded by the maximum degree.
 Thus, at any given instance in time, the algorithm only needs to access a small neighborhood within the graph.
 Each sample is completely independent, thus the task can be distributed among independent machines.
 In the process of sampling these random paths, the sequence of states along the path does not need to be stored or processed upon.

 Consider implementing this over a distributed network, where the graph consists of the processors and the communication links between them.
 Each random walk over this network can be implemented by a message passing protocol.
-The anchor node $i$ initiates the random walk by sending a message to one of its neighbors chosen uniformly at random.
-Any node which receives the message forwards the message to one of its neighbors chosen uniformly at random.
+The anchor state $i$ initiates the random walk by sending a message to one of its neighbors chosen uniformly at random.
+Any state which receives the message forwards the message to one of its neighbors chosen uniformly at random.
 As the message travels over each link, it increments its internal counter.
-If the message ever returns to the anchor node $i$, then the message is no longer forwarded, and its counter provides a sample from $\min(T_i, \theta)$.
-When the counter exceeds $\theta$, then the message stops at the current node.
-After waiting for $\theta$ time steps, the anchor node $i$ can compute the estimate of its stationary probability within this network, taking into consideration the messages which have returned to node $i$.
-In addition, each observer node $j \in J$ can keep track of the number of times any of the messages are forwarded to node $j$.
-At the end of the $\theta$ time steps, node $i$ can broadcast the total number of steps to all nodes $j \in J$ so that they can properly normalize to obtain final estimates for $\pi_j$.
+If the message ever returns to the anchor state $i$, then the message is no longer forwarded, and its counter provides a sample from $\min(T_i, \theta)$.
+When the counter exceeds $\theta$, then the message stops at the current state.
+After waiting for $\theta$ time steps, the anchor state $i$ can compute the estimate of its stationary probability within this network, taking into consideration the messages which have returned to state $i$.
+In addition, each observer state $j \in J$ can keep track of the number of times any of the messages are forwarded to state $j$.
+At the end of the $\theta$ time steps, state $i$ can broadcast the total number of steps to all states $j \in J$ so that they can properly normalize to obtain final estimates for $\pi_j$.